 This Homemade Darkness Costume from Legend was my second attempt at creating this iconic movie monster; Darkness from “Legend”, a fantasy movie from the 80’s starring Tom Cruise and Tim Curry.
 Looking back at my previous effort, I must say this one came out much better.
 I learned a great deal from Halloweens and conventions about techniques and materials I had never heard of the first time, foam latex and life casting being the most important.

 I started this time with the chest/torso since that was one of the weaker aspects of the first try.
-After creating a duct tape duplicate of myself (here is one of the better tutorials online…), I carved muscles with plasteline clay over the dummy, then made a cast of it using Hydrocal plaster.
+After creating a duct tape duplicate of myself, I carved muscles with plasteline clay over the dummy, then made a cast of it using Hydrocal plaster.
 A layer of red tinted latex was brushed into the mold, followed by the foam latex which expands filling the shape of its container.

 This piece was then glued/sewn onto a tight fitting long sleeve shirt.
 The arm/shoulder muscles were then cut from upholstery foam and glued in appropriate ‘muscle’ patterns on the shirt.
 The whole torso was then wrapped in ‘pre-wrap’ (the foam stuff you put down before taping injuries in sports) and then covered with multiple layers of red liquid latex.